Do you ever wish you could try out a new product in your retail store and not have to buy it unless you sell it?

 Instead of having inventory shipped to a warehouse and then to a retailer, vendors can have their manufacturers deliver the inventory directly to the retailer.

-This streamlines the supply chain, saves labor costs, and gets goods on retailers shelves faster.
+This streamlines the supply chain, saves labour costs, and gets goods on retailers shelves faster.

 Cons for Vendors